 Fix 0xc00d36c4 Video Playback Error on Windows (6 Solutions)

 The 0xc00d36c4 error stops Windows from playing video files, usually because the right codec is missing.
-We tested 6 different fixes on Windows 10 (22H2) and Windows 11 (23H2) to find which methods actually resolve this playback error in 2026.
+The 6 fixes below cover Windows 10 (22H2) and Windows 11 (23H2), ordered by how reliably they resolve this playback error.

 #What Causes the 0xc00d36c4 Error?